 The round brush attachment added better shape to my curls

 Next up was the round volumizing brush.
 Similar to the round brushes stylists use during a blowout, this brush has bristles designed to shape the hair as it dries.
-I followed essentially the same procedure as with the smoothing brush, drying my hair for a bit first then rolling the round brush through my hair, shaping it to curl under a bit on the ends.
+I followed essentially the same procedure as with the smoothing brush, drying my hair for a bit first then rolling the round brush through my hair and shaping it to curl under a bit on the ends.

 Again, I was pleased and surprised by how quickly — and without making myself hot — I was able to dry my hair.
 I didn't get as much volume with this attachment, but I assume it's because I was pulling my hair downward and curling it under with the brush.